-In a modern B2B company, it is necessary to gather this information in one central place.
+In a modern B2B company, gathering this information in one central place is necessary.
 But very few companies have this sorted out.

-Without quick answers to important questions, you and your company team will be too slow.
+You and your company team will be too slow without quick answers to important questions.
 You must know:

 - Who your customers are

 - How to get in touch with them

 - What your pipeline of business looks like

 Your potential and existing customers will feel discomfort when your team isn't on the same page.
 Your customers want a relationship with the company, not just individual salespeople and particular departments.
 And on the other side, your company's employees need and want context about every potential and existing customer's current status and their problems and desires, so they can pick up the conversation where it left off.